How We Test Golf Balls

 Building Our 50-Yard Test

-Simply hitting shots that travel 50 yards with a variety of golf balls would require different swing inputs for each ball, due to differences in ball speed and launch characteristics.
+Simply hitting shots that travel 50 yards with a variety of golf balls would require different swing inputs (speed, for example) for each ball, due to differences in ball speed and launch characteristics.
 That would introduce variability we want to attribute to the golf ball itself, not the swing.

-Instead, we worked backwards to identify the swing and delivery inputs that consistently produced a 50-yard shot with the Titleist Pro V1.
+Instead, we worked backwards to identify the swing and delivery inputs that consistently produced a 50-yard shot.
 We then built performance bands based on those inputs to standardize our 50-yard shot test across all balls.
 Because we standardized the inputs, not the total distance, some balls traveled more or less than 50 yards.

 Our goal was not to create a “perfect” wedge swing, but one that reflects how golfers actually hit scoring shots.
 We look at spin, apex, and descent angle to evaluate control and stopping power.